St. Nikolaus, Mariahilf, Hötting and Mühlau

 The name Koatlackler für seine Anwohner kommt einerseits von den häufig überlaufenden Wasserleitungen, die die Stadt von den Bergen kommend versorgten, andererseits von Überschwemmungen und dem von der Stadt abgeleiteten, verschmutzten Wasser, das flussabwärts in St. Nikolaus landete, eben in der Koatlackn.
 Einen großen Teil zur Verunreinigung trugen auch die Metzger und die Fleischbank an der Innbrücke bei, die ihre Fleischabfälle im Inn entsorgten, der sie flussabwärts trug.
 Heute finden sich in den „bunten“ Stadtteilen Anpruggens, St. Nikolaus und Mariahilf, entlang des Inns viele Kneipen, Lokale und kleine Geschäfte.

 Hötting was a village in its own right until it was incorporated in 1938.
 With its 8,000 inhabitants, it was one of the largest communities in Tyrol in the 20th century.
-The Allerheiligenhöfe and the Galgenbühel, another execution site from days gone by alongside the Köpflplatz at the eastern entrance to the town in St. Nikolaus, marked the western end of the municipality.
+The Allerheiligenhöfe and the Galgenbühel, next to the Köpflplatz at the eastern entrance to the city in St. Nikolaus, another execution site from days gone by, marked the western end of the community.
 Successful craft businesses were the reason for the self-confidence with which Höttinger confronted the city of Innsbruck.
 Economically, the village was on a par with the city for a long time.
-It was only with the development of the new Saggen district and the incorporation of Pradl and Wilten that Innsbruck finally overtook its neighbour from above.
+It was only with the development of the new Saggen district and the incorporation of Pradl and Wilten that Innsbruck finally overtook its often noisy neighbour from above.

-After industrialisation, the workers of factories such as the Rauchmühle moved to Hötting.
 The people of Hötting were always regarded as wild fellows.
-Children from Hötting were considered bad company for the Innsbruck kids.
+Höttinger children were considered bad company for the Innsbruck kids.
 In 1923, the newspaper reported:

 "Recently, two pistols were taken from a 14-year-old boy in Schneeburggasse, with which he had allegedly amused himself by shooting sparrows.
 Shortly before, the dog of the tradesman Inwinkel had been shot in the square.
 The bullet penetrated the animal's head.
 As many children were playing in the square, it was fortunate that the shooting did not cause any major damage.
 The case is likely to have legal repercussions."

-"But if the alpine lover is blessed with a family, there is no need to worry about the nervous conditions and seizures of his beloved wife or the scrophulic ailments of one of his children.
+"But if the alpine lover is blessed with a family, there is no need to worry about the possible nervous conditions and seizures of his dear wife or the scrophulic ailments of one of his children to prevent him from breathing out all the worries and cares and complaints of business life in the nearby mountains.
 He just takes his loved ones with him to Mühlau, leaves the healing confidently to the care of the owner of the aforementioned establishment, Dr Schlechter, who will know how to achieve his healing purposes with cold water cures, brine baths, gymnastics and electro-magnetism, and - walk confidently towards heaven on the mountains himself!
 (Note: quoted from sagen.at)"

-Today, the Mühlau bathhouse is a residential building worth seeing that has been architecturally preserved in the style of the 19th century at Anton-Rauch-Straße 30.
+Today, the Mühlau bathhouse at Anton-Rauch-Straße 30 is a residential building worth seeing that has been architecturally preserved in the style of the 19th century.
 Today, Hötting and Mühlau are middle-class neighbourhoods where neither magnetic treatments are administered nor subversive dangers threaten.

 Aviary & Pavilion Villa Blanka